3 Square Root

 Below we see the results of applying the signed square root.

 it is important to note that we are not trying to make the variable normally distributed.
 What we are trying to accomplish is to remove the skewed nature of the variable.
-Likewise, this method should not be used as a variance reduction tool as that task is handled by doing normalization which we start exploring more in Section 1.3.
+Likewise, this method should not be used as a variance reduction tool as that task is handled by doing normalization which we start exploring more in the scaling issues section.

 It doesnβt have the same power to shrink large values as logarithms do, but it will seamlessly work with negative values and it would allow you to pick up on quadratic effects that you wouldnβt otherwise be able to pick up if you hadnβt applied the transformation.
 It also doesnβt have good inferential properties.
 It preserves the order of the numeric values, but it doesnβt give us a good way to interpret changes.